-We’re all guilty of procrastination: another cuppa, checking social media for the umpteenth time, cracking on with the ironing (that’s when it’s definitely getting serious) or, my personal favourite, just plain fannying about.
+We’re all guilty of procrastination: another cuppa, checking social media for the umpteenth time, cracking on with the ironing (that’s when it’s definitely getting serious) or just plain fannying about.
 I know at times when I have a to do list as long as my arm, I can be guilty of doing something completely different and putting off the things that will drive my business, my well being and my overall success.

 In worst case scenarios, they end up being driven by negative outcomes, missing opportunities and being so engulfed with guilt that they damage relationships with their nearest and dearest.
 Eventually this results in a low quality of life, with the chronic procrastinator falling deeper and deeper into a pit of underachieving despair.